 Paulhus was concerned about memory bias and the possibility of people believing they have a memory when they do not, and consequently analyzed standard measures of memory bias.
 Because individuals may vary in knowledge, overclaiming occurs because individuals vary in the “feeling of knowing”.
 It appears that for some, everything seems familiar.
 Results concluded that individuals with high OCT exaggeration scores also showed a global memory bias?
 What does this mean exactly?.
 In regression analyses, however, narcissism showed association with knowledge exaggeration after controlling for memory bias.
 In sum, over-claiming includes a motivational component (narcissism) and a cognitive component (memory bias).

-In the current study, we were also concerned that faking may, in some instances, reflect mislearning of word meanings.
-In this case, faking would not be related to a global memory bias, but could in fact be related to poor memory function (mislearning).
-However, it stands to reason that if faking involves mislearning of word knowledge, then the influence of social norms or ego threats should be negligible.
-Since faking increased in the WKT, under conditions of high social norming or high ego threat, mislearning is a less likely explanation of our results.
+In the current study, we were also concerned that overclaiming may, in some instances, reflect mislearning of word meanings.
+In this case, overclaiming would not be related to a global memory bias, but could in fact be related to poor memory function (mislearning).
+However, it stands to reason that if overclaiming involves mislearning of word knowledge, then the influence of social norms or ego threats should be negligible.
+Since overclaiming increased in the WKT, under conditions of high social norming or high ego threat, mislearning is a less likely explanation of our results.

-Study 3 found a significant relationship between neuroticism and fake scores.
+Study 3 found a significant relationship between neuroticism and overclaiming scores.
 Neuroticism is known to be heavily associated with anxiety.
-Is it possible that anxiety provoking situations/anxious prone individuals fake more than individuals who display care-free attitudes?
+Is it possible that anxiety provoking situations/anxious prone individuals overclaiming more than individuals who display care-free attitudes?

 -(dishonesty & trust)